airyhq/airy/docs/docs/ui/inbox/contacts.md

 <br />
 <br />

-Note that a contact's name (displayed right under the avatar image) is edited separately: hover on the name and click on the pen icon that appears.
+Note that a contact's name (displayed right under the avatar image) is edited separately: hover over it to edit it.